3dcitydb/importer-exporter/resources/plugin-api/doc/README.txt

 1. License
 ----------

-The !impexp.plugins.api.name! is free software under the GNU Lesser General Public License Version 3.0.
+The !impexp.plugin.api.name! is free software under the GNU Lesser General Public License Version 3.0.
 See the file LICENSE for more details.
 For a copy of the GNU Lesser General Public License see the files COPYING and COPYING.LESSER or visit http://www.gnu.org/licenses/.